(See also Overview of Thyroid Function.)

 Pain suggests thyroiditis or hemorrhage into a cyst.
 An asymptomatic nodule may be malignant but is usually benign.
 Symptoms of hyperthyroidism suggest a hyperfunctioning adenoma or thyroiditis, whereas symptoms of hypothyroidism suggest Hashimoto thyroiditis.
 Risk factors for thyroid cancer include

-Initial evaluation of a thyroid nodule consists of measurement of thyroid hormones, specifically
+Initial evaluation of a thyroid nodule consists of testing for

-If TSH is suppressed, radioiodine scanning is done.
+If thyroid-stimulating hormone (TSH) is suppressed, radioiodine scanning is done.
 Nodules with increased radionuclide uptake (hot) are seldom malignant.
-If thyroid function tests do not indicate hyperthyroidism or Hashimoto thyroiditis, fine-needle aspiration biopsy is done to distinguish benign from malignant nodules.
+If thyroid function tests do not indicate hyperthyroidism or Hashimoto thyroiditis, fine-needle aspiration biopsy done under ultrasound guidance is done to distinguish benign from malignant nodules.
 Early use of fine-needle aspiration biopsy is a more economic approach than routine use of radioiodine scans.

-Ultrasonography is useful in determining the size of the nodule; fine-needle aspiration biopsy is not routinely indicated for nodules < 1 cm on ultrasonography or nodules that are entirely cystic.
+Ultrasonography is useful in determining the size of the nodule; fine-needle aspiration biopsy is not routinely indicated for nodules <1 cm on ultrasonography or for nodules that are entirely cystic.
 Ultrasonography is rarely diagnostic of cancer, although cancer is suggested by certain ultrasonographic or x-ray findings: